Why Would a Private Investigator Want to Talk to You?

 What Exactly Is Subletting?

 Subletting is when your tenant rents out all or part of your property to someone else.
-The original tenant effectively becomes a “landlord” to the subtenant.
-In some cases, this might involve a formal agreement between them — in others, the arrangement is informal and unregulated.
+The original tenant effectively becomes a landlord to the subtenant.
+In some cases, this might involve a formal agreement between them - in others, the arrangement is informal and unregulated.

-Subtenants usually have exclusive rights to the room(s) they occupy, and they pay rent to the original tenant — not you.
+Subtenants usually have exclusive rights to the room or rooms they occupy, and they pay rent to the original tenant - not you.
 With today’s rental prices, this can be a tempting way for tenants to make extra income.
-Some sublet long-term, while others take advantage of short-term letting apps.
+Some sublet long term, while others take advantage of short term letting apps.

 Is Subletting Without Permission Illegal in the UK?